tgangte/LocalCA/README.md

 python manage.py runserver
 ```
 Build and deploy locally with the above instructions.
-Contributions are welcome!
+LocalCA is under active development and contributions are welcome!